fstamour/uncursed/README.md

 # uncursed

-A library for writing terminal interfaces without curses.
-A higher-level buffered abstraction and low-level utilities are available.
+A cross-platform library for writing terminal interfaces with minimal dependencies (terminfo on unix, recent conhost with VT support on windows).
+A higher-level buffered drawing abstraction and low-level utilities are provided.
 Supported implementations will include sbcl, ccl and ecl.

+Some useful features are provided beyond stock curses functionality: while this library doesn't aim to provide a full async i/o loop, it does support input timeouts and thread-safe wakeups to integrate with other event sources.
+The buffer abstraction allows stateless color drawing (no leaky color pairs) while internally optimizing output sequences and makes an attempt to account for wide unicode characters, detecting attempts to overwrite them or draw them beyond the window edge.
+However width calculations are done character-wise which misses some combining rules and ambiguous characters are not yet localised.
+This will be improved as needed, PRs welcome!

 Some basic examples can be found in the `examples` directory. n.b. `sand-game.lisp` features the color/timer functionality of the library and displays flashing colors.